diveshthapa/edusportsworld/README.md

 # edusportsworld
 E-commerce website for Sports accessories and shopping using wordpress and plugin.
 Do check : <br>
-- [x] Release section at right side for New Release!✅ and free download.
+👉 `Release Section` at right side for New Release!✅ and free download.

 <br>